MPOX VACCINE AND TESTING ARE AVAILABLE IN NORTH GEORGIA

 You may also call the Vaccine Scheduling Resource Line at (888) 457-0186.

-Feel free to click on our Attestation for Administration of a JynneosTM Monkeypox Vaccine form to download and complete the form prior to your appointment.
+Feel free to click on our Attestation for Administration of a JynneosTM Mpox Vaccine form to download and complete the form prior to your appointment.

 Please note that "Walk-ins" will NOT be vaccinated upon arrival at the Cherokee and Whitfield County Health Departments.
-You must have an appointment to receive a monkeypox vaccination at these locations.
+You must have an appointment to receive an mpox vaccination at these locations.

 WHEN APPOINTMENTS ARE FULL

 Vaccine supply is extremely limited across the U.S. Currently, states are awaiting additional allocations from our federal partners.
-At this time, the Woodstock Health Center and the Whitfield County Health Department are the only monkeypox vaccination locations in the North Georgia Health District, and they do not have general vaccine availability.
-As these and other monkeypox vaccination sites in Georgia receive vaccines, more appointments will be available as vaccine supply increases.
+At this time, the Woodstock Health Center and the Whitfield County Health Department are the only m-pox vaccination locations in our health district, and they do not have general vaccine availability.
+As these and other m-pox vaccination sites in Georgia receive vaccines, more appointments will be available as vaccine supply increases.

 JYNNEOS MPOX VACCINE

-JYNNEOS Monkeypox Vaccine is administered at our monkeypox vaccination sites.
+JYNNEOS Mpox Vaccine is administered at our mpox vaccination sites.

 - JYNNEOS vaccine is a two-dose series administered four weeks apart.